bitlogik/pyWeb3/README.md

 `.get_balance( 0xAddress, [state] )`
 Give the native balance of an 0x address string.
 The balance is given as integer in Wei units (10^-18 ETH).
+Can return 0 Wei in case of issue when getting data.
 The following state options are possible :
 * HEX String - an integer block number
 * String "earliest" for the earliest/genesis block